-11.4 Transformer Installation
+11.4 TRANSFORMER INSTALLATION

 Measure the power supply to the gas furnace or modular blower.
 Selection of correct supply voltage for transformer depends on measured power supply to gas furnace or modular blower.
 The supply voltage must be measured and be in agreement with the equipment's unit nameplate power requirements and within the range shown.
 24 VAC power voltage is supplied to EEV cased coil control board from transformer supply terminals.
-See Figure 15 For appropriate wiring identification and installation for the cased coil, refer to the provided wiring schematic located on the PCB Control Panel cover.
+See Figure 15 For appropriate wiring identification and installation for the cased coil, refer to the proveid wiring schematic located on the PCB Control Panel cover.

 The cased coil PCB must be supplied 24 VAC supply voltage from an appropriately powered transformer.
-A transformer has been included with the cased coil.
+A transformer has been included in the transformer kit with the cased coil.